neondatabase/website/content/docs/connect/connection-pooling.md

 ## Connection pooling notes and limitations

-Connection pooling is not yet supported with our [Autoscaling](../introduction/autoscaling) feature.
+Connection pooling is not yet supported with [Autoscaling](../introduction/autoscaling) (Beta).
 To use connection pooling, use a **Fixed size** compute (the default).
 For compute configuration instructions, see [Compute size and Autoscaling configuration](../manage/endpoints#compute-size-and-autoscaling-configuration).

 Neon uses PgBouncer in _transaction mode_, which does not support PostgreSQL features such as prepared statements or [LISTEN](https://www.postgresql.org/docs/15/sql-listen.html)/[NOTIFY](https://www.postgresql.org/docs/15/sql-notify.html).
 For a complete list of limitations, refer to the "_SQL feature map for pooling modes_" section in the [pgbouncer.org Features](https://www.pgbouncer.org/features.html) documentation.